Costa Rica: The Ultimate Trip Bucket List

 Tamarindo

-What began as a quiet fishing village and Leatherback turtle nesting site is now a modern tourist town with eclectic restaurants, nightlife, and boutique hotels.
+What began as a quiet fishing village and Leatherback Turtle nesting site is now a modern tourist town with eclectic restaurants, nightlife, and boutique hotels.
 Test your balance with a surf lesson or savor a refreshing copo (flavored shaved ice with condensed milk) as you watch a golden sunset at Playa Tamarindo.
-We saw starfish, Devil rays, butterflyfish, pufferfish, and Whitetip sharks during our scuba diving trip to the Catalina Islands in the Pacific Ocean.
+We saw starfish, Devil Rays, butterflyfish, pufferfish, and Whitetip Sharks during our scuba diving trip to the Catalina Islands in the Pacific Ocean.

 Manuel Antonio National Park